-- The District reviews plans for municipalities that are designed to manage and control soil erosion, land use, stormwater management, farmland preservation and wetlands protection.
+- The District reviews plans for municipalities that are designed to manage and control soil erosion, land use, farmland preservation and wetlands protection.

 - The District offers unique environmental education programs such as the Envirothon, poster contest, outdoor education activities, outdoor classroom development and nature presentations to assist educators.

 - The Disaster's edge Environmental Center is managed by the District.
 It is located at 1889 Park in St. Michael.